kelloggm/cs-490-website/project-deliverable.md

 nav_order: 6
 ---
 # Project: Final Deliverable **Due TBD, 11:59pm AoE**{: .label .label-red }
 The final project deliverable is the implementation (in GitHub) and the documentation turned in to Canvas.
-It also includes your demo and a poster.
+It also includes your final demo.

 # Project Implementation and Documentation